 On-campus health service at McCosh Health Center is included in the University's tuition fee.
 You may use this service as a student, regardless of your medical plan.

 Graduation, Withdrawal, and Refunds

 When You Graduate

-If you have borrowed educational loan funds through the federal programs administered by the University, federal regulations require that we send you exit counseling materials regarding loan repayment.
-We suggest that you review and acknowledge the receipt of this important loan information that will be sent to you well in advance of graduation.
+If you have borrowed educational loan funds through federal programs administered by the University, federal regulations require that we send you exit counseling materials regarding loan repayment.
+We suggest that you review and acknowledge the receipt of this important loan information, which will be sent well in advance of graduation.

 For complete information about withdrawing from Princeton, see Undergraduate Admission, Financial Aid, and Fees.
 If you withdraw, the net balance in your student account will be determined by applying all payments and available credits to the account against all outstanding amounts due.
 If a loan contract is in effect, the loan may be used only to the extent needed to pay charges actually due Princeton.
 Any unused portion of the loan will be cancelled.
 If there is a balance on your student account, you will not have access to your transcript and will not be eligible for readmission until it is satisfied.